AltSchool/dynamic-rest/README.md

     200 OK
 ```

 The sky is the limit!
-DDREST supports just about every basic filtering scenario and operator that you can use in Django:
+DREST supports just about every basic filtering scenario and operator that you can use in Django:

 -   in
 -   icontains